 - APIs Mobilize Summer Leadership Program

 - APISA, Sanctuary Schools & Racial Justice Internship and Fellowship Programs

 - Support for School Site API Student Clubs & API Student Leadership

 - District-Wide Culturally Responsive Practices & Equity Professional Development

 TAKALAM: Arab Youth of Oakland Speaking Up

-Takalam is a summer leadership and digital literacy program for Yemeni, Arab, Muslim & newcomer youth of Oakland to uplift voices for advocacy, representation, and civic engagement.
+Takalam is a summer leadership and digital literacy program for Arab youth of Oakland to uplift voices for advocacy, representation, and civic engagement.
 Takalam means "Speaking Up" in Arabic.
 Our newcomer Yemeni students have asked for more computer and digital skills to catch-up with their peers, and Arab and Muslim student leadership across OUSD has been growing.
 Our student interns designed this program to develop the pipeline of Arab youth leaders, educators, and change-makers in Oakland.

-The Oakland Pacific Islander Network is bringing together Pacific Islanders from across Oakland's schools, churches, and community leaders to elevate outcomes for Polynesian and other Pacific Islander youth.
-The network will focus on:
+The Oakland Pacific Islander Collaborative is bringing together Pacific Islanders from across Oakland's schools, churches, and community organizations to elevate outcomes for Polynesian and other Pacific Islander youth.
+The Collaborative focuses on:

 - Health, Wellness & Emotional Support

 - Checkout our 2020 Pacific Islander Honor Roll!